FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions-new.md

 The CMD instruction provides a default for executing a container, or in other words, an executable that should run in your container.<br>
 </details>

->📷 Take a screenshot of your completed Dockerfile and save it as a .jpg or .png with the filename `Dockerfile.png`.
-You will be prompted to upload the screenshot in the Peer Assignement.
+> Copy the code of your completed Dockerfile as text.
+You will be prompted to submit it the text box in the Peer Assignement.

 3. Export your namespace as an environment variable so that it can be used in subsequent commands.
 ```